CircuitVerse/Interactive-Book/docs/bool.md

 There are six Laws in Boolean Algebra.
 All six laws are described below in increasing order of importance.

-**_Note: We can construct any digital circuit with the help of only two gates namely AND and OR along with NOT to use respective variable in it's high or low state as required.
+**_Note: You can construct any digital circuit with the help of only two gates namely AND and OR along with NOT to use respective variable in it's high or low state as required.
 Keep in mind that all laws are stated for us to design any digital circuit with the help of only AND and OR gate.
 Similarly, these laws are stated for the same._**

 ### Commutative Law

-The word commutative is prefixd with the word 'commute' which means movement i.e., the movement of variables meaning if we switch or change the position of variables it won't affect the result.
+The word commutative is prefixd with the word 'commute' which means movement i.e., the movement of variables meaning if you switch or change the position of variables it won't affect the result.

 ```yaml
 Examples: